Chart Color Schemes

 Ballarat East - Warrenheip is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Ballarat East - Warrenheip, as per the latest Census, 87.1% of dwellings were houses while 12.8% consisted of semi-detached homes, apartments, and other types.
-This is compared to Non-Metro Vic.'s figures of 85.6% houses and 14.5% other dwellings.
-Home ownership in Ballarat East - Warrenheip stood at 32.9%, similar to Non-Metro Vic., with mortgaged properties at 28.7% and rented ones at 38.4%.
+Ballarat East - Warrenheip's dwelling structures, as per the latest Census, consisted of 87.1% houses and 12.8% other dwellings.
+This compares to Non-Metro Vic.'s 85.6% houses and 14.5% other dwellings.
+Home ownership in Ballarat East - Warrenheip was 32.9%, with mortgaged dwellings at 28.7% and rented ones at 38.4%.
 The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,499.
-Weekly rent in the area was recorded at $288, compared to Non-Metro Vic.'s $300.
-Nationally, Ballarat East - Warrenheip's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in the area was $288, compared to Non-Metro Vic.'s $300.
+Nationally, Ballarat East - Warrenheip's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing